-For the last 40 years the HB Sister City Association has hosted a delegation of students from our Sister City in Anjo, Japan and sent a delegation of students who live in the HBUHSD boundary to experience life in their city.
-Annually, four high school students and a chaperone participate in a 2-week reciprocal exchange where students in Anjo come to experience life in Huntington Beach and then our students traveling to Anjo to experience their life and culture.
+For over 40 years the HB Sister City Association has hosted a delegation of students from our Sister City in Anjo, Japan and sent a delegation of high school students who live in the HBUHSD boundary to experience life in Japan through a two week reciprocal exchange Students from Anjo come to experience life in Huntington Beach and then our students traveling to Anjo to experience their life and culture.
 Many cultural and fun activities are enjoyed; lifetime friendships are formed, and the experience has made a dramatic impact on many students' lives.
-High school freshmen, sophomores, and juniors who either live in Huntington Beach or attend one of the five Huntington Beach Union High School District schools are eligible.
+High school freshmen, sophomores, and juniors who either live in Huntington Beach or attend one of the six Huntington Beach Union High School District schools are eligible.
 This opportunity for cultural exchange is life changing!

 The Sister City ideology promotes the idea that it's the interaction of people--not governments--of different countries and diverse cultures that can put the world on the path to enduring peace.
-Over the last 35 years any Anjo adult delegations have visited Huntington Beach and a number of Huntington Beach individuals and organized groups of local citizens have visited Anjo.
-October 2018 saw a delegation of 33 Huntington Beach residents travel to Anjo lead by Major Barbara Delgleize.
+Over the last 40 years many Anjo adult delegations have visited Huntington Beach and a number of Huntington Beach individuals and organized groups of local citizens have visited Anjo.
+In October 2018 a delegation of 33 Huntington Beach residents travel to Anjo lead by Mayor Barbara Delgleize.

-In addition, every year we need an Adult volunteer to Chaperone our student delegation, if you are interested in serving as a Chaperone please submit the application below
+In addition, every year we select an Adult volunteer to Chaperone our student delegation.
+If you are interested in serving as a Chaperone to Anjo, Japan, please submit the application below:

 Your support and contributions will enable us to continue the Sister City mission of bringing people together for cultural exchange and the 40 year tradition of student exchange with our Sister City of Anjo, Japan.
 Thank you for making a difference!